timescale/docs/api/dump_meta_data.md

 To help when asking for support and reporting bugs, TimescaleDB includes a SQL script that outputs metadata from the internal TimescaleDB tables as well as version information.
-The script is available in the source distribution in `scripts/` but can also be [downloaded separately][].
+The script is available in the source distribution in `scripts/`.
 To use it, run:

 ```bash